dineshkadm/atostest/README.md

-## This test is completed in approx 2.5 hours.
-This is the demo application, hence limited validation added and focus mainly on happy path scenarios.
+This test is completed in approx. 2.5 hours.
+This is the demo application; hence limited validation added and focus mainly on happy path scenarios.

-## Due to the time constraint certain unit tests are not added.
-Also code comments were not added.
+Due to the time constraint certain unit tests are not added.
+Also, code comments were not added.

-## The h2database is added as it is memory database and dose not required addional efforts.
+The h2database is used as it is memory database and dose not required additional efforts.

 ### Building